Procedures and responsibilities for new Redipor products

-If all is well following a trial, the batch manufacturing records and packing sheets need generating by production and the final specification sheet confirmed by QA.
-QA will also run through all the documentation with a fine toothcomb.
-Only when QA are happy, will they hand the documentation to our MD, Andy Whittard, for authorisation.
+If all’s well following a trial, the manufacturing records and packing sheets for the batch are generated by production, and the final specification sheet confirmed by our Quality Assurance team.
+QA will also run through all the documentation with a fine-tooth comb.
+When the QA department’s satisfied, the documentation is passed to Andy Whittard, Cherwell’s Managing Director, for authorisation.